 Laura Carroll, Center for Food Safety and Applied Nutrition, FDA

-A key update on the FDA's nutrition priorities, including efforts outlined in the White House Strategy on Hunger, Nutrition, and Health.
-This session will cover front-of-pack labeling, the “healthy” claim, and sodium reduction, along with other nutrition initiatives the FDA has in the works.
+A key update on the FDA's Human Foods Program as part of the federal government’s effort to Make America Healthy Again.
+This session will cover the updated “healthy” claim, front-of-pack labeling, allergen and food additive updates, and other nutrition initiatives the FDA has in the works.

 empty box